The All-Electric Ford Capri SUV: The Complete Guide For The UK

 Ford offers a host of Driver Assist technology as standard.
 These include: blind spot information system, clear exit warning, cross traffic alert, driver alert, evasive steering assist, lane departure warning, lane-keeping aid, pre-collision assist, rear-view camera, 12 ultrasonic sensors, 5 cameras, 3 radars and more!
 Also on offer is the Driver Assist Pack as an option.
 All variants include a 14.6″ SYNC Move touchscreen and full digital cluster screen 5.3″, Android Auto and Apple CarPlay, wireless device charger and pre-conditioning (battery and cabin) as standard.

-The electric SUV is available as both, a rear-wheel drive (RWD) and all-wheel drive (AWD) variant.
-The 82 kWh RWD variant can achieve 0-62 mph in 6.4 seconds (maximum power: 286 PS/ torque: 545 Nm).
-While the 84 kWh AWD variant can achieve 0-62 mph in 5.3 seconds (maximum power: 340 PS/ torque: 679 Nm).
+The 82 kWh rear-wheel drive (RWD) variant can achieve 0-62 mph in 6.4 seconds (maximum power: 286 PS/ torque: 545 Nm).
+While the 84 kWh all-wheel drive (AWD) variant can achieve 0-62 mph in 5.3 seconds (maximum power: 340 PS/ torque: 679 Nm).
 The top speed of the electric vehicle (EV) is 111 mph.
+Like other electric cars, the Capri crossover electric also benefits from the availability of instant torque.

 Company-car drivers can take advantage of the lower Benefit-in-Kind (BiK-2%) tax rate for pure electric cars.
 Bottom-line, electric driving is good for the environment and the wallet.
 You can lease electric vehicles (EVs), to include, Salary Sacrifice, via e-zoomed at very competitive prices!